THE TRUTH ABOUT QUICKBOOKS DESKTOP FILES – revised!

 Enterprise: 1.25 GB

-If your company file is close to, or has exceeded, the maximum file size for your version, there are three options for you to take:
+If your company file is close to, or has exceeded, the above file size for your version, there are three options for you to take:

 - File Split.
 If your file is otherwise healthy, we can refer you to Advanced Certified QuickBooks ProAdvisors who specialize in eliminating old data.
 It’s often faster and less expensive than creating a new file.
 This is probably not an option, though, if you use Advanced Inventory or Pricing Levels.